-A New spin on an old style:
+A new spin on an old style:

 Camo patterns have evolved tremendously over the past 30 years.
 In the late 1970’s, photo realism was created and for the first time, the hunter could mimic his actual surroundings.
-It was a revolutionary concept and turned the camo industry upside-down.
+It was revolutionary and turned the camo industry upside-down.
 Within a few years, there were multiple camo clothing manufacturers racing to create the most lifelike and realistic pattern.
-However, In the camo industry complexity is not king.
+In the camo industry, complexity is not king.
 There are hundreds of patterns available to the modern hunter but many do not necessarily perform the one task that is demanded of them, breaking up the human outline.
 The vast majority of patterns are designed to directly appeal to the hunter’s eye rather than break the silhouette of the hunter.

 Ungulates, or hoofed animals, do not operate on the same set of visual keys that predators do.
-Most ungulates focus on shape as opposed to color to differentiate between potential predator and a non-threatening being.
+Most ungulates focus on shape as opposed to color to differentiate between potential predator and a nonthreatening being.
 We need to recognize that as we move further from a given object, the detail is removed and we tend to distinguish an object’s characteristics by shape rather than minute detail.
 To apply this concept to a scenario in your daily life, think of a car that is parked in the median a hundred yards in front of you on the highway.
 As you approach, your natural instinct is to tap the breaks in case it is a state trooper.
-Your brain recognized the object as a potential threat due to its shape and you reacted to protect your well being.
+Your brain recognized the object as a potential threat and you reacted to protect your well being.
 An ungulates eyes work by the same set of laws.
-If there is a perceived danger, the senses are heightened and survival becomes the priority.
-In short, eliminate the human outline to eliminate the threat to prey.
+If there is a perceived danger, the senses are heightened and survival becomes the priority. in short, eliminate the human outline to eliminate the threat to prey.

 The most important characteristic is creating contrast and depth.
 The pattern has to fracture the human outline at both long and close range.
-We created our pattern by starting with the most versatile earth tones we could find and combining them in a format that creates deep contrast.
+We created our pattern by starting with the most versatile earth tones we could find and combining them in a format that created deep contrast.
 Lastly, we added a branch overlay with drop-shadow to add depth to the design.